diego1401/Panorama/README.md

 Now, run the program.
 Your 2 images will pop up, you will then have to **right** click **at least 4 matching points**.
 Once you have chosen your desired points do a **left click** in the first image.
 See the example of selection below.

 ![This is an image](/Panorama_Initial/figures/image1_selection.png)

+To create panoramas from more than 2 images it is sufficient to apply this program iteratively.
+Simply save using the 'save' function from the Imagine++ the result, and use the next image to continue adding images to your panorama!